How would various proposals affect incentives for charitable giving?

 Prior to passage of TCJA, two proposals—a cap on total itemized deductions and a cap on the top rate at which deductions can be made—had been suggested to reduce incentives for charitable giving and raise revenues.

 President Trump at one point proposed an overall cap on itemized deductions of $100,000 per single return and $200,000 per joint return.
 Higher-income taxpayers with mortgage interest, property tax, and other deductions in excess of such amounts would have been left with no tax incentives to give, while others would be left with a subsidy only for their first dollars of giving, up to the point they hit the cap.

 A maximum cap on the tax subsidy rate for itemized deductions, proposed by President Obama, could also be reintroduced.
 Alternatively, in the presence of a universal deduction to nonitemizers and itemizers alike, the maximum cap could be replaced by a cousin, a maximum rate for that subsidy alone.
 For instance, if the top statutory tax rate is 37 percent but the maximum tax subsidy rate for deductible contributions is set at 27 percent, then the subsidy for those in that 37 percent bracket would be reduced by more than one-quarter.
-This would reduce giving much more than many other types of limitations that raise the same amount of revenues, such as the floor discussed above.
+Because the cap applies to all additional giving, as opposed to be concentrated on the first dollars of giving, it would reduce total giving much more than many other types of limitations that raise the same amount of revenues, such as the floor discussed above.

 Bakija, Jon, Joseph Cordes, and Katherine Toran.
 2013.
 “The Charitable Deduction: Economics versus Politics.”
 Washington, DC: Urban Institute.

 Colinvaux, Roger.
 2013.
 “Rationale and Changing the Charitable Deduction.”
 Tax Notes.
 March 25.